Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

    The node tries to prevent this from occurring by testing that the blur difference between pixels is not too large, the value set here controls how large that blur difference may be to consider it 'safe.'
 This is all probably quite confusing, and fortunately, in general, there is no need to change the default setting of 1.
-   Only try changing it if you experience problems around any in-focus object.
+   Only try changing it if you experience problems with any in-focus object.

 Preview